pavolgaj/OCFit/README.md

 __IMPORTANT NOTE: E-mail address given in a paper is not working!
 If you want to contact me, use my new address `pavol (dot) gajdos (at) upjs (dot) sk` or create new issue here on GitHub.__

+__IMPORTANT NOTE: This is a copy of the package OCFit which used `pymc` package.
+The development of this version was stopped!
+The new version uses the `emcee` package instead of `pymc`.__

 Python package OCFit includes 4 classes for analysis and fitting of O-C diagrams of Eclipsing binaries

 In a case of using this package for scientific purposes, please, cite our paper [Gajdoš &